ghiggi/pycolorbar/docs/source/contribute_colormaps.rst

 Do you want to contribute your own colormap to the pycolorbar archive ?
 Great!
 You are in the right place !

-Here below we provide a detailed description of the steps to follow to contribute your colormap configuration to pycolorbar:
+In this section we provide a detailed description of the steps to follow to contribute your colormap configuration to pycolorbar:

 .. contents::
    :depth: 1